videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/pubsub.md

 ### subscribe()

-This method is used to subscribe message topic.
+This method is used to subscribe for particular topic.
 This method returns a list of messages which were sent earlier.

 #### Syntax